-However, the most significant obligation is the regulation of the broadcast infrastructure access prices.
+However, the most significant obligation is the regulation of the broadcast infrastructure access obligation and prices.
 The pricing of the Group's access services to French television broadcasting transmission infrastructure is regulated by the ARCEP since 2006 (Decision no. 06-0161, dated 6 April 2006) due to its leading position in the French DTT market.
-Under the ARCEP's regulation, the Group has been required to publish a price list (a reference offer) for all of its Broadcasting Services customers.
+Under the ARCEP's regulation, the Group has been required to provide access to its DTT antennas and to publish a price list (a reference offer) for all of its Broadcasting Services customers.
 The French Ordonnance no. 2021-650 dated 26 May 2021 implementing Directive 2018/1972/EC (Update on a European electronic communications code) provides that the national regulator may only issue access and pricing regulatory obligations or accept binding commitments if it finds, based on market analysis, that the market is not sufficiently competitive and an operator has a significant market power.
 A pricing decision of the national regulator must be reasoned and must explicit the calculation of the regulated price to be respected by operator having a Significant Market Power.

-By its Decision no. 2022-0931 dated 10 May 2022, the ARCEP reviewed its analysis of the DTT market and submitted the Group's access services to French television broadcasting transmission infrastructure to a pricing regulated framework for the next five years, based on binding commitments submitted by TDF accepted after market test and opinion from the ADLC (Competition Authority) and Arcom.
+By its Decision no. 2022-0931 dated 10 May 2022, the ARCEP reviewed its analysis of the DTT market and submitted the Group's access services to French television broadcasting transmission infrastructure to access obligation with a pricing regulated framework for the next five years, based on binding commitments submitted by TDF accepted after market test and opinion from the ADLC (Competition Authority) and Arcom.